Everything You've Come to Expect: Lyrics and themes

-Lyrically, the album main themes are hedonism, romance, and self doubt.
-With the songs alluding to: Sex and free love, recreational drug use, prostitution, jealousy, dreams, and homoerotic imagery.
-The album setting revolves around Los Angeles and the West Coast, and includes references to the neighbourhood of Los Feliz, and cities outside the United States, such as Sheffield, and Paris.
-Turner thought the lyrics on this record were "more effective and more refined", than the ones on their debut, and that they had achieved something "slightly more surreal or abstract".
+Lyrically, Everything You've Come to Expects main themes are hedonism, romance and self doubt.
+With the songs alluding to: sex and free love, recreational drug use, prostitution, jealousy, dreams and homoerotic imagery.
+Being mainly "about the shenanigans young rock stars get up to in LA; lust figures often", it was described as "a west coast film noir fever dream, scored by Ennio Morricone, with Kane and Turner the doomed protagonists".
+The lyrics are a departure from The Age of the Understatement and have been compared to the ones in other works by Turner, such as the "insecurity" found in Submarine and "metaphors straight from Arctic Monkeys' fourth album Suck It and See".
+The album setting revolves around Los Angeles and the West Coast, and includes references to the neighbourhood of Los Feliz and cities outside the United States, such as Sheffield and Paris.
+Turner thought the lyrics on this record were "more effective and more refined" than the ones on their debut and that they had achieved something "slightly more surreal or abstract".
+He further added, "You still, arguably, sometimes reach more or evoke more interest in feelings when you're not telling a story and someone is not right there with you.
+You just sort of create an atmosphere."

 Songs

-"Aviation", the album's opening track, begins with an "echoing scrape of strings".
-Its first verse references sectoral heterochromia, an eye condition in which part of one iris is a different color from its remainder.
-Its second verse uses the term "coke-head close" to describe a woman, under the influence of the drug, loudly talking to the narrator.
-Turner wanted to use the word "Colorama" in a song since the first time he saw Michelangelo Antonioni's Blow-Up (1966), he described it as, "an unplugged neon light at the back of my mind for years", about the line he added, "It doesn’t make a ton of sense, but that’s not really the point.
-"I think, not always, but sometimes it’s good to just have the lyrics facilitate a melody, like, that’s harder to do, [...] — getting the fuckin’ ‘I Am The Walrus’ shit right."
-Musically, the track's been described as coming closest to the "Lee Hazlewood-indebted style" of their first record.
+"Aviation", the opening track of Everything You've Come to Expect, begins with an "echoing scrape of strings".
+Its first verse references sectoral heterochromia, an eye condition in which part of one eye is a different color from its remainder.
+Turner wanted to use the word "Colorama" in a song since the first time he saw Michelangelo Antonioni's Blow-Up (1966), he described it as, "an unplugged neon light at the back of my mind for years", about the line he added, "It doesn't make a ton of sense, but that's not really the point.
+I think, not always, but sometimes it's good to just have the lyrics facilitate a melody, like, that's harder to do, [...] — getting the fuckin’ ‘I Am The Walrus’ shit right."
+Musically, the track has been described as coming closest to the "Lee Hazlewood-indebted style" of their first record.

-On "Miracle Aligner" the album its at its most "lush" and "seductive".
-The song has a "breezy melody", and makes use of "tremolo-heavy guitars".
-The duo jokingly claimed the song was inspired by a "yoga teacher" and a "make-believe wrestler."
-Turner has said the beginnings of the song are "really old", with the song being mostly written by himself and musician Alexandra Savior.
-Originally written for her debut album, "it ended up being under the Shadow Puppets umbrella."
-Savior rejected the song, saying, "is obviously about a coke dealer - it's a lifestyle that I didn't relate to myself."
+On "Miracle Aligner", the album is at its most "lush" and "seductive".
+The song has a "breezy melody" and makes use of "tremolo-heavy guitars".
+The duo jokingly claimed the song was inspired by a "yoga teacher" and a "make-believe wrestler".
+Turner has said the beginnings of the song are "really old", with "Miracle Aligner" mostly written by himself and musician Alexandra Savior.
+Originally written for her debut album, "it ended up being under the Shadow Puppets umbrella".
+Savior rejected the song, saying, "it's obviously about a coke dealer - it's a lifestyle that I didn't relate to myself".
 Musically it has been described as "honeyed soul-pop".